 What is tempeh?

 Tempeh is fermented soy food originally from Indonesia.

 Tempeh is a great source of plant-based protein.
 Also, because the soy beans in tempeh are still in their whole form, all of the dietary fiber is still intact.
-Think of tofu as the white bread of the soy world and tempeh as its healthier whole grain cousin.

 If you want to do a deep dive into tempeh including how to make your own tempeh at home, check out Everything You Need to Know About Tempeh from Connoisseurus Veg.
 I’m pretty sure it’s the most comprehensive post about tempeh on the web!

 Tempeh can be baked, fried, grilled, used in stir fries… you name it.
 But there are a few steps you can take before you start cooking to ensure your tempeh will have the best results.

 Some people find that tempeh has a slightly bitter flavour.
 The good news is that this can easily be removed by gently steaming your tempeh.
 Steaming has the added benefit of allowing the tempeh to better absorb the flavours of any marinades or sauces you are using.

 To steam your tempeh: Bring an inch or two pot of water to a boil.
 Place tempeh slices into a steamer basket, and steam, covered, for about 10 minutes.

 Drain the tempeh, pat it dry with paper towels or a clean kitchen towel, and proceed to use it in your recipe.